 Netflix founder is active in education and immigration reform.
 Hastings and wife Patty Quillin are Giving Pledge signatories.

-Cofounder Stratus Computer; venture capitalist, Sigma + Partners.
-Funding areas include education, health and science research, arts and culture, Boston community.
+Co-founder of Stratus Computer and venture capitalist with Sigma + Partners.
+Funding areas include education, health and science research, arts and culture, and the Boston community.

 Not much is known about his philanthropy, except that he supports several charities dedicated to funding cancer research and other health-related causes.

 Longtime Intel executive, now chairman of Brocade Communications Systems.
-Funding areas include education and youth, arts and culture, Michigan community, Bay Area community.
+Funding areas include education and youth, arts and culture, the Michigan community, and the Bay Area community.

-Cofounder of Facebook and current publisher and executive chairman of New Republic.
-Hughes prioritizes economic development, LGBT rights, and global health in his giving.
+Co-founder of Facebook and current publisher and executive chairman of the New Republic.
+Hughes prioritizes economic development, LGBTQ rights and global health in his giving.

 Tech entrepreneur and executive.
-Strong supporter of education and arts and culture, mostly in his hometown of San Diego.
+Strong supporter of education, health, arts, and culture, mostly in his hometown of San Diego.

 Steve Jobs's widow has strong interests in education, immigration and the environment.